MahemaS27/rrtstar-project/README.md

 # RRT, RRT* and Informed RRT* - Robot Path Planning Algorithms for 2D Map Navigation

 **Project Description:**
-This project implements three popular path planning algorithms, Rapidly-Exploring Random Tree (RRT), RRT* and Informed RRT*, for 2D map navigation.
+This project implements three popular path planning algorithms, Rapidly-Exploring Random Tree (RRT), RRT* and Informed RRT* for 2D map navigation.
 The goal is to find a collision-free path between a start point and a goal point in a given map, which may contain obstacles.
 The algorithms work by iteratively expanding a tree-like data structure in the configuration space of the robot until the goal is reached.

 **Requirements:**
 - Python 3.x